 The translation skills actually mean that the excellent programmer interprets the whole picture around the RF without isolating it.
 This all-around translation approach has various positive effects during the project phases:

-a) Analyze Phase: The programmer has confidence to participate during meetings (where typically is not invited)
+a) Analyze Phase: The programmer has the confidence to participate during meetings (where typically is not invited)

 more contribution => more engagement => apply the 100% => more results